Learn To Build Strong Bones and Avoid Osteopenia And Osteoporosis

 Prevention Is Key

-Osteoporosis is something you want to prevent rather than treat.
+Osteopenia and Osteoporosis are better to prevent by building strong, resiliant bones rather than treating these health issues.
 It takes time to create and treat osteoporosis, therefore it is better to prevent it.
 Often people first find out they have osteoporosis when a bone breaks, so don't wait for this to happen before taking steps to prevent osteoporosis.

 The density of bone is due to a balance between the activity of two types of cells.
 Osteoblasts (the builders of bone), which are involved in producing bone, and osteoclasts (the destroyers of bone), which are the cells that degrade bone.
 Together these two cell types work to "remodel" bone on a continual basis.
 Kind of like remodeling your house.